-The changing situation regarding the pandemic creates a risk that the charity is not sufficiently prepared and cannot respond appropriately, resulting in unsafe systems of work and leading to staff and clients contracting the disease through lack of health and safety controls.
-This has led to the development of an extensive Covid-19 specific risk assessment, which is reviewed on a monthly basis, published on the website and reviewed by the Services and Business Development Committee.
+In 2021, the changing situation regarding the pandemic created a risk that the charity was not sufficiently prepared and could not respond appropriately, resulting in unsafe systems of work and leading to staff and clients contracting the disease through lack of health and safety controls.
+This led to the development of an extensive Covid-19 specific risk assessment, and the delivery of the mitigating interventions outlined below.
+Although temporary Covid procedures ('protocols') have now been dissolved, and all learning has been embedded into existing policies and procedures, Depaul continues to monitor the situation closely and is ready to re-deploy our protocols and roadmap again if needed.

-Mitigating interventions have included: Daily Coronavirus Briefing Room Meetings at the height of the pandemic to stay at the forefront of any changes and to track the impact of the virus on our services and business continuity; development of an extensive suite of temporary procedures that are specific to operating safe services for clients; having an agile mobilisation plan in place, ready to deploy at short notice; implementing Covid-secure internal quality standards for premises; providing internal roadmaps in/out of lockdowns.
+Daily Coronavirus Briefing Room Meetings at the height of the pandemic to stay at the forefront of any changes and to track the impact of the virus on our services and business continuity; development of an extensive suite of protocols that are specific to operating safe services for clients; regular Executive Team communications; having an agile mobilisation plan in place, ready to deploy at short notice; implementing Covid-secure internal quality standards for premises; providing internal roadmaps in/out of lockdowns and web site publication of our extensive Covid-19 Risk Assessment: localised Covid-19 risk assessments for all services/sites.